calmjs/calmjs.webpack/README.rst

 If the package at hand does not directly declare its dependency on
 |calmjs|, an explicit ``calmjs_module_registry=['calmjs.module']`` may
-need to be declared in the ``setup`` function for the package to ensure that this source registry will be used to acquire the source from.
+need to be declared in the ``setup`` function for the package to ensure that this default module registry will be used to acquire the JavaScript sources from.

 Putting this together, the ``setup.py`` file should contain the
 following: